 Most of us can relate to the new mom stage when our first baby arrived.
 The firstborn royal baby slept in our bedroom, the baby monitor was in the bassinet, and the receiver was on the nightstand.
-In contrast, what a parenting difference when the second baby went directly from the hospital into his or her own bedroom.
+In contrast, what a parenting difference when the second baby went directly from the hospital into their own bedroom.

 Your Teen asked parents to share their biggest change in parenting from their oldest teen to their youngest.